Treats migraine headaches. This medicine does not prevent migraine headaches. This medicine is a triptan.

 If a dose is missed:

-- Zolmitriptan is only used when you have a migraine.
-It is not used on a regular schedule.
+- Use zolmitriptan only when you have a migraine.
+This medicine is not used on a regular schedule.

 How to Store and Dispose of This Medicine